Chart Color Schemes

 Warrnambool - North is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Warrnambool - North, as recorded in the latest Census, 88.5% of dwellings were houses, with the remaining 11.5% comprising semi-detached homes, apartments, and other types.
-This is similar to Non-Metro Vic.'s dwelling structure, which was 87.6% houses and 12.3% other dwellings.
-Regarding home ownership in Warrnambool - North, it stood at 37.8%, with mortgaged dwellings at 34.8% and rented ones at 27.4%.
-The median monthly mortgage repayment in the area was $1,451, higher than Non-Metro Vic.'s average of $1,430.
-The median weekly rent figure in Warrnambool - North was $300, compared to Non-Metro Vic.'s $283.
-Nationally, mortgage repayments were significantly lower at $1,863 and rents were substantially below the national figure of $375.
+Dwelling structure in Warrnambool - North, as per the latest Census, consisted of 88.5% houses and 11.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Non-Metro Vic.'s 87.6% houses and 12.3% other dwellings.
+Home ownership in Warrnambool - North was at 37.8%, with mortgaged dwellings at 34.8% and rented dwellings at 27.4%.
+The median monthly mortgage repayment was $1,451, higher than Non-Metro Vic.'s average of $1,430.
+Median weekly rent in Warrnambool - North was $300, compared to Non-Metro Vic.'s $283.
+Nationally, Warrnambool - North's mortgage repayments were lower at $1,451 versus Australia's average of $1,863, and rents were substantially lower at $300 compared to the national figure of $375.

 Frequently Asked Questions - Housing